 Understanding Oklahoma’s Modified Comparative Negligence Rule

 For example, if you are 20% at fault and your damages total $100,000, you receive only $80,000.
 Insurance companies exploit this rule by tricking victims into admitting even minor responsibility during recorded statements.
 One careless admission can cost you thousands of dollars or eliminate your entire injury claim.
-This makes every conversation with the other driver’s insurance company dangerous to your financial recovery.

 Common Tactics Used to Devalue Your Recovery

 Another common tactic involves the “medical authorization release” form.
 This document allows the claims adjuster to access your entire medical history and search for pre-existing conditions to blame for your current injuries.
 They dig through years of medical appointments and medical records, looking for any excuse to deny your claim.
-These tactics work because most people don’t understand the claims process or their rights under their insurance policy.
+These tactics work because most people don’t understand the insurance claims process or their rights under their insurance policy.

 What Information Are You Actually Required to Provide?

 You must cooperate with your own insurance company under your insurance contract.
-This means providing them with accurate information about the crash, including the police report and accident report.
+This means providing them with accurate information about the crash, including the police report and accident documentation.
 However, you have no legal obligation to speak with the other driver’s insurance carrier.

 When dealing with your own insurer, provide basic facts: your name, contact information, date and location of the accident scene, and the other driver’s information.
 Share the police report number if law enforcement responded.
 Provide your driver’s license, vehicle registration, policy number, and proof of insurance as required.